Guadalupe Mountains: History

 The Mescalero Apaches remained in the mountains through the mid-19th century, but they were challenged by an American transportation route at the end of the American Civil War.
-During the 1840s and 1850s, many people immigrating west crossed the area.
+During the 1840s and 1850s, many people migrating west crossed the area.
 In 1858, Pinery station was constructed near Pine Springs for the Butterfield Overland Mail.
 The Butterfield Overland Mail traveled over Guadalupe Pass located at 5534 ft above sea level.
-A cavalry was known as the Buffalo Soldiers was ordered to the area to stop Indian raids on settlements and mail stage routes.
+A cavalry known as the Buffalo Soldiers was ordered to the area to stop Indian raids on settlements and mail stage routes.
 During the winter of 1869, Lt.
 H.B.
 Cushing led his troops into the Guadalupe Mountains and destroyed two Mescalero Apache camps.
 The Mescalero Apache were eventually driven out of the area and into US Indian reservations.

-Felix McKittrick was one of the first European settlers in the Guadalupe Mountains; he worked cattle during the 1870s.
+Felix McKittrick was one of the first European-descended settlers in the Guadalupe Mountains; he worked cattle during the 1870s.
 McKittrick Canyon is thought to be named after him.
 Frijole Ranch was the first permanent ranch house; it was constructed in 1876 by the Rader brothers.
 Frijole Ranch House was the only major building in the region; it served as a community center and regional post office from 1916 to 1942.
 Today, the Frijole Ranch House has been restored and operates as a cultural museum.
 In 1908, Williams Ranch House was built, and it was named after one of its inhabitants, James Adolphus Williams.
 Judge J.C.
 Hunter from Van Horn consolidated most of the smaller ranches in the area into the Guadalupe Mountain Ranch.
 In 1921, Wallace Pratt, a geologist for Humble Oil and Refining Company, was impressed by the beauty of McKittrick Canyon and bought the land to build two homes in the canyon.
 Both constructions were used as summer homes by Pratt and his family until 1960.
 Wallace Pratt donated about 6000 acre of McKittrick Canyon which became part of Guadalupe Mountains National Park.
 In 1978, the United States Congress designated 46,850 acres (190 km^{2}) of the Texan side of the range as a wilderness area, managed by the National Park Service.